fengyuanchen/cropperjs/docs/api/cropper-canvas.md

 :::

 :::tip
-The default minium width and minium height of this element are `200px` and `100px`.
+The default minimum width and minimum height of this element are `200px` and `100px`.
 :::

 ### Background